opensafely/documentation/docs/code-reviews.md

 - It can be helpful to highlight the levels of code review comments.
 For example, if something is nice-to-have-but-not-important, you can prefix it with `Nit:`.
 For example, `Nit: I think this would be cleared if you didn't use an underscore in this variable name`
-- Being clear about what exactly you have reviewed or how thorough the review was—for example, being clear if you read through the code but did not run it (and therefore may miss running errors in implementation).
+- Being clear about what exactly you have reviewed or how thorough the review was - for example, being clear if you read through the code but did not run it (and therefore may miss running errors in implementation).
 Unit tests should catch that the code is runnable, but will not necessarily check it is correct.
 - Answer specific questions in the review request.
 - Avoiding jabs on coding style.
 - Being clear if you do not have time to do a thorough review